 Hurtling

-This is an audio-led performance in which a single audience member sits somewhere high up with a view—normally a rooftop—and is led to consider the experience of moving through time.
+Hurtling is an audio-led performance for one person at a time, usually experienced somewhere high up with a view—often a rooftop—in which the audience member is led to consider the experience of moving through time.

 I have a message for you from the past.

-Ok, it’s a message from this morning, so it may be the recent past.
+Ok, it’s a message from this morning.
 But it’s still the past.

-This is an invitation to remember a previous version of yourself, to imagine a future version and to wonder who that makes you now.
+This is an invitation to remember a previous version of yourself, to imagine a future one, and to wonder who that makes you now.

-Hurtling is an outdoor performance for one with a cassette player and headphones that is re-made for each location in which it’s performed.
-It’s a glimpse of a fleeting moment as it zooms past; an attempt to grasp at a slippery present.
+Hurtling is an outdoor performance for one person with a cassette player and headphones, re-made for each location in which it’s performed.
+It’s a glimpse of a fleeting moment as it zooms past—an attempt to grasp at a slippery present.

 Supported by Bristol Old Vic Ferment, The Yard and Hatch.
 A previous version of Hurtling was supported by Waleslab, National Theatre Wales’ artist development initiative.